The One comes in many forms

 We throw in an image of the PDP-1 Blinkenlights - it's operating the front panel that makes coding the PDP-1 fun.

 Why not try it out?
-PDP-1 coding on your laptop or Raspberry Pi
+Experience the PDP-1 on your laptop or Raspberry Pi